EthicalML/awesome-artificial-intelligence-guidelines/README.md

 * [Oxford's Recommendations for AI Governance](https://www.fhi.ox.ac.uk/wp-content/uploads/Standards_-FHI-Technical-Report.pdf) - A set of recommendations from Oxford's Future of Humanity institute which focus on the infrastructure and attributes required for efficient design, development, and research around the ongoing work building & implementing AI standards.
 * [PWC's Responsible AI](https://www.pwc.com/gx/en/issues/data-and-analytics/artificial-intelligence/what-is-responsible-ai.html) - PWC has put together a survey and a set of principles that abstract some of the key areas they've identified for responsible AI.
 * [Singapore Data Protection Govt Commission's AI Governance Principles](https://www.pdpc.gov.sg/help-and-resources/2020/01/model-ai-governance-framework) - The Singapore government's Personal Data Protection Commission has put together a set of guiding principles towards data protection and human involvement in automated systems, and comes with a report that breaks down the [guiding principles and motivations](https://www.pdpc.gov.sg/-/media/Files/PDPC/PDF-Files/Resource-for-Organisation/AI/Primer-for-2nd-edition-of-AI-Gov-Framework.pdf?la=en).
-* [Toronto Declaration](https://www.accessnow.org/the-toronto-declaration-protecting-the-rights-to-equality-and-non-discrimination-in-machine-learning-systems/) Protecting the right to equality and non-discrimination in machine learning systems by accessnow. * [UK Government's Data Ethics Framework Principles](https://www.gov.uk/government/publications/data-ethics-framework/data-ethics-framework) - A resource put together by the Department for Digital, Culture, Media and Sport (DCMS) which outlines an overview of data ethics, together with a 7-principle framework.
+* [Toronto Declaration](https://www.accessnow.org/the-toronto-declaration-protecting-the-rights-to-equality-and-non-discrimination-in-machine-learning-systems/) Protecting the right to equality and non-discrimination in machine learning systems by accessnow.
+* [UK Government's Data Ethics Framework Principles](https://www.gov.uk/government/publications/data-ethics-framework/data-ethics-framework) - A resource put together by the Department for Digital, Culture, Media and Sport (DCMS) which outlines an overview of data ethics, together with a 7-principle framework.
 * [Algorithm charter for Aotearoa New Zealand](https://data.govt.nz/use-data/data-ethics/government-algorithm-transparency-and-accountability/algorithm-charter) - The  Algorithm  Charter  for  Aotearoa  New  Zealand  is  an  evolving piece of work that needs to respond to emerging technologies  and  also  be  fit-for-purpose  for  government  agencies.
 * [Montreal AI Ethics Institute State of AI Ethics June 2020 Report](https://montrealethics.ai/the-state-of-ai-ethics-report-june-2020/) - A resource put together by the [Montreal AI Ethics Institute](https://montrealethics.ai) that captures the most relevant research and reporting in the domain of AI ethics between March 2020 and June 2020.
 * [Montreal AI Ethics Institute State of AI Ethics October 2020 Report](https://montrealethics.ai/oct2020/) - A resource put together by the [Montreal AI Ethics Institute](https://montrealethics.ai) that captures the most relevant research and reporting in the domain of AI ethics between July 2020 and October 2020.
+* [Technical and Organizational Best Practices](https://www.fbpml.org/the-best-practices/the-best-practices) - Technical and organizational guidelines for responsible machine learning put together by the [Foundation for Best Practices in Machine Learning (FBPML)](https://www.fbpml.org/).
+* [Understanding artificial intelligence ethics and safety](https://www.turing.ac.uk/research/publications/understanding-artificial-intelligence-ethics-and-safety) - A guide for the responsible design and implementation of AI systems in the public sector by the [Alan Turing Institute](https://www.turing.ac.uk/).

 ## Processes and Checklists